Dr. Diana Mashburn, Program Chair, RN-BSN Program

 What do you think is the biggest challenge that nurses face today?

 The nursing shortage is a very big challenge facing nurses today.
 Not only do we need more nurses providing hands-on care, we need more nurse educators prepared to educate the next generation entering our profession.

 Tell us something interesting about yourself that your students may not know.

 I began teaching nursing during my final semester as a student in this program and find it hard to believe that was more than 25 years ago.
+I have taught at the practical nursing, associate degree, RN to BSN and graduate levelst at Bacone, Bill Willis, NEO A&M, Oklahoma State University-IT and NSU.
 It is a privilege to teach at my alma mater.
 My husband Greg and I are both true "Okies from Muskogee" and fortunate to have many extended family members in town.
-He is a multimedia projects supervisor/web designer for Cherokee Nation and my resident tech support.« Back to all faculty
+He is a multimedia projects supervisor/web designer for Cherokee Nation and my resident tech support.
+I really mean it when I say call me if you have questions or concerns.
+My job is to facilitate your learning and to make this semester a pleasant experience for all of us!« Back to all faculty